Data Visualization Portfolio

 Graph, Network, and Quantitative Visualizations

-Since beginning my Master's, I've also become adept at visualizing other types of data, working with a variety of languages & programs and applying the same design techniques to both simple and complex layouts.
-Below is an assortment of different visualizations I've made which span a wide array of topics and datasets.
+Since beginning my Master's, I've also become adept at visualizing other types of data, working with a variety of languages & programs and applying the design techniques I've learned to both simple and complex visualizations.

 Click on any of the preview images below to expand them and view them in full detail.